-Producers in the Enhanced Wildlife Biosecurity Area, in and around DMU 452 of the MAZ, must do the following or they will not be allowed to sell cattle other than directly to slaughter:
+In the Enhanced Wildlife Biosecurity Area, in and around DMU 452 of the MAZ, producers must do the following to sell cattle other than directly to slaughter:

-- They must have a signed contract with the USDA Wildlife Services (USDA-WS) by July 15, 2018 to allow USDA-WS to target the removal of habituated deer near their cattle facilities and pastures. - They must have their farm assessed for risks that have not been adequately addressed by the current WRM program by June 1, 2019 and have completed the necessary actions for the risks identified by December 31, 2019.
+- They must have signed a contract with the USDA Wildlife Services (USDA-WS) by July 15, 2018 to allow USDA-WS to target the removal of habituated deer near their cattle facilities and pastures. - They must allow an assessment of their farm for areas that are high risk for spillover of bovine TB from free-ranging white-tailed deer to their cattle.
+The assessment must be completed by June 1, 2019.
+Measures to mitigate those risks must be completed by December 31, 2019.
+There is cost-share money available to assist producers with fencing and other infrastructure improvements that are necessary to comply with the program.

-Producers in Presque Isle County must have their farm WRM verified by September 1, 2018 or they will not be able to sell cattle other than directly to slaughter and the cattle will not be able to move through a livestock market.
+Producers in Presque Isle County were required to have their farms Wildlife Risk Mitigation verified by September 1, 2018 to sell cattle other than directly to slaughter, including through a livestock market.
+All herds that sought verification were inspected.
+The next round of WRM verifications will be in Spring of 2019.